 We already use Jenkins

-Continuous Integration and deployment receives a lot less pushback.
-Developers will say that they already use a tool like Jenkins.
+Continuous Integration and deployment receive a lot less pushback.
+Developers say that they already use a tool like Jenkins.
 However, developers confuse the tool that enables continuous integration with the practice of continuous integration.
 Jenkins is the tool.
-The question is how often are we integrated our code base.
-Are we doing it multiple times per day, or do we have many long running branches.
+The question is how often do we integrate our code base?
+Are we doing it multiple times per day, or do we have many long-running branches?
 Are we working off of trunk or the mainline?
-In addition, continuous integration has minimal benefits if we don’t have tests or if we do have tests that someone else wrote but are super hard to maintain so we don’t run them anymore.
+In addition, continuous integration has minimal benefits if we don’t have tests or have tests that someone else wrote but are super hard to maintain so we don’t run them anymore.

-The Agile Engineering practices we previously covered are essential for succeeding with Scrum and ensuring that teams are capable of delivering a Product Increment at the end of every Sprint.
-Let’s walk through an 8 step approach to guide your team to adopt these practices and make them easier to learn and apply.
+Agile Engineering practices are essential to succeed with Scrum and ensure that teams are capable of delivering a Product Increment at the end of every Sprint.
+Let’s walk through an 8-step approach to guide your team to adopt these practices and make them easier to learn and apply.